NUS-Fintech-Society/SD_Notesfree/README.md

 ### Components

 - If some part of the UI is reused by multiple pages or multiple times within one page, it should be a component.
-- We will standardise to use **functional components**.
-You can reference the [Fintech Website](https://github.com/NUS-Fintech-Society/SD_Fintech_Website/tree/master/components) if you're unsure of how to write and structure the components.
+- Visit [Fintech Website](https://github.com/NUS-Fintech-Society/SD_Fintech_Website/tree/master/components) or watch some tutorial if you're unsure of how to write and structure the components.

 ### Style

+- css is painful sometimes :)
-- Whenever possible, use Material UI components instead of manually writing your own styles.
+- Whenever possible, use Material UI components or some other UI library and standerdise it instead of manually writing your own styles.

 ### Services